vphnh33/valuableknowledge.tk/content/post/coronavirus_safety_tips.md

 date: 2020-03-28T10:17:30-07:00
 ---

-After an autopsy with patients who positive the COVID-19 virus, this is the expert s' observation:
+After an autopsy with patients who tested positive for the COVID-19 virus, this is the experts' observation:

 COVID-19 carries thick phlegm and this is what breaks the air passage in our breathing.
 This phlegm and easily dries, hardens and blows on airways (air tunnel) and capillaries (lungs) that cause patient breathing harder.
 They learned that to treat it, barred "airways" must be opened for medicine to enter, but it's not easy to do.
 Counting down the day before this happens.